ptrxwsmitt/wxs-generator-maven-plugin/README.md

 Initial Version

 ##### 2019-07-19
-Desktop Shortcut of bat files can now be pinned to Task Bar
+Desktop Shortcut of bat file can now be pinned to Task Bar